 What gives?
 This is the 21st century.
 We do everything else online for ourselves, don’t we?

 Richard Quinn blogs at QuinnsCommentary.com.
 Before retiring in 2010, Dick was a compensation and benefits executive.
-His previous blogs include We’re Stuffed, Clueless, Hard Earned and Time to Choose.
+His previous articles include We’re Stuffed, Clueless, Hard Earned and Time to Choose.
 Follow Dick on Twitter @QuinnsComments.